Fraud Protection & Compliance

 This crime has been facilitated by the advent and popularity of UK Faster Payments; we all appreciate the ability to send money instantly – that includes fraudsters.
-Until recently the liability for losses from these scams was generally set by the victim’s bank; with no uniform rules, the bank could decide to reimburse the customer or not.
+Until May 2019, the liability for losses from these scams was generally set by the victim’s bank; with no uniform rules, the bank could decide to reimburse the customer or not.
 Frequently the customer was the one left with a hole in their finances.
 As the Which Super Complaint points out, with APP fraud UK consumers and businesses have been left unprotected, compared to other payment methods.
 Banks have given customers the ability to make real-time, irrevocable payments but have not given them protection if something goes wrong.

 Why the Model Is Being Challenged